 - 5.6.1 The laydown yard shall be sufficient in size to allow for simultaneous (i) storage of equipment, including any Owner-Supplied Equipment, that will not be stored at the Wind Turbine Pads; (ii) storage of office trailers and other temporary facilities; (iii) parking for approximately 20 Owner vehicles; and (iv) regular construction traffic. - 5.6.2 The laydown yard shall be covered throughout with crushed rock surfacing.
-All crushed rock surfacing at the laydown yard shall conform, at a minimum, to the specifications prescribed in Section 5.10 (Crushed Rock Surfacing) herein. - 5.6.3 The laydown area shall remain suitable for use in all weather conditions. - 5.6.4 The laydown yard shall not exceed two percent (2%) grade, or less if required for the safe storage of equipment or to meet manufacturer's requirements for storage of equipment. - 5.6.5 The laydown yard shall comply with the Turbine Supplier Project Site Requirements. - 5.6.6 Fencing shall be installed around the perimeter of the laydown yard, and vehicle gates shall be installed at all entrances to the laydown yard.
+All crushed rock surfacing at the laydown yard shall conform, at a minimum, to the specifications prescribed in Section 5.9.9 (Crane pads shall be designed and constructed to allow for use of cranes in ongoing Wind Turbine maintenance activities following construction (e.g., cranes required for gearbox, generator, and transformer removal and / or reinstallation). - 5.6.3 Crushed Rock Surfacing) herein. - 5.6.4 The laydown area shall remain suitable for use in all weather conditions. - 5.6.5 The laydown yard shall not exceed two percent (2%) grade, or less if required for the safe storage of equipment or to meet manufacturer's requirements for storage of equipment. - 5.6.6 The laydown yard shall comply with the Turbine Supplier Project Site Requirements. - 5.6.7 Fencing shall be installed around the perimeter of the laydown yard, and vehicle gates shall be installed at all entrances to the laydown yard.
 All fencing and gates shall comply with the minimum specifications in Section 3.10 (Fencing, Walls, and Gates) herein.